Inflectra/spira-documentation/docs/Spira_User_Manual/User Product Management.md

 ### Log Out

-Clicking on the "Log Out" link will immediately log you out of your current session and return you to the login page illustrated in section 3.1.
+Clicking on the "Log Out" link will immediately log you out of your current session and return you to the [login page](#login-screen).
 If you had set the "Keep Me Logged In" option during your previous login, that setting will be reset; so if you want to avoid having to keep logging-in, you'll need to re-check that box during your next log-in.